holgerBerger/hpc-workspace/admin-guide.md

 A list of of users who can see any workspace when calling ```ws_list```, not just their own.

+#### `adminmail`

+A list of email addresses to inform when a bad condition is discovered by ws_expirer which needs intervention.

 ### Workspace-location-specific options